-With the H8/3887 Series, there are two ways of providing LCD power: by using the onchip power supply circuit, or by using an external circuit.
-When the on-chip power supply circuit is used, with the H8/3887 Series, either the power supply voltage (V{CC}) or a step-up constant voltage (5 V) can be selected.
+With the H8/3867 Series, there are two ways of providing LCD power: by using the onchip power supply circuit, or by using an external circuit.
+With the H8/3867 Series, the onchip power supply circuit allows the selection of either the power supply voltage (V{CC}) or a step-up constant voltage (5 V).
 For details of the step-up constant-voltage power supply, see 13.3.4, Step-Up Constant-Voltage (5 V) Power Supply.

-When the on-chip power supply circuit is used for the LCD drive power supply, the V0 and V_1 pins should be interconnected externally, as shown in figure 13.4 (a).
+When the on-chip power supply circuit is used for the LCD drive power supply, the V_0 and V_1 pins should be interconnected externally, as shown in figure 13.4 (a).